When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion

 Question: Isn’t this a bit manipulative?

-Answer: That’s a great question, and it’s a fine line.
-The intent is key.
+Answer: The intent is key.
 If you’re using this to genuinely understand and connect with someone to find a mutually beneficial outcome, it’s empathy.
 If you’re using it to trick someone for your own gain, that’s manipulation.
-Carnegie’s whole point was about sincere interest in others.